My Search of Acceptance

 Tune in next month as we answer that question.
-This blog post is the beginning of a series that I will post monthly, usually on the fourth Sunday of each month, over the coming year.
+This blog post is the beginning of a series that I will post monthly, usually on the third or fourth Sunday of each month, over the coming year.
 I will discuss ways that we can be more accepting of ourselves, more accepting of others whom we may not fully “get,” and more accepting of situations that can puzzle, overwhelm, and simply frustrate us.
 These posts will include answers to your questions about acceptance in your life.

 Please feel free to post your questions in the comments or email me at firstname.lastname@example.org.
 I will do my best to provide positive insight into how we can embrace acceptance more easily and accept one another for who we are as persons of value.
 Next month’s post will focus on how we speak, treat, and view ourselves, and how this vision of ourselves greatly affects how we allow others to “see” us and accept us – or not.

 If you’ve been tuning in, you know by now that I recently published a book.
 It’s a nonfiction, inspirational, easy-to-read, feel-good kind of book.
 “HONOR ONE ANOTHER: The ABCs of Embracing Our Spirit Within” is a culmination of many years of wanting to share so many things with so many others.
 I hope you will be moved enough by my writings to check it out.
 You can find it on my Books page or by visiting my Amazon author page at: amazon.com/author/virginia.alice.crawford.